ydb-platform/ydb/ydb/docs/en/core/concepts/_includes/ttl.md

 ## How it works {#how-it-works}

 The table's TTL is a sequence of storage tiers.
-For each tier, an expression is specified; when the expression triggers, that tier is assigned to the row.
-When a tier is assigned to a row, TTL automatically performs the specified action: move the row to an external storage or delete it.
+Each tier contains an expression (TTL expression) and an action.
+When the expression triggers, that tier is assigned to the row.
+When a tier is assigned to a row, the specified action is automatically performed: moving the row to an external storage or deleting it.
 External storage is represented by the [external data source](https://ydb.tech/docs/en/concepts/datamodel/external_data_source) object.
-Deletion can only be specified for the last tier.
+Deleting action can only be specified for the last tier.

 {% note info %}